DiogoApostolo/pycol/docs/useCases.md

 | ONB < 0.3 | -0.009 | -0.0260 | -0.006  | -0.1648 | -0.0493 | -0.0310 |  0.0090 |
 | ONB > 0.7 | 0.1002 | 0.1280  |  0.1245 |   0.0692| 0.1744  |0.1432   | 0.1572  |

+From the results the following conclusions are presented:

+1. For the datasets of low complexity, preprocessing does not show any improvement, on the contrary, in some cases it even shows a significant decrease;

+2. The datasets with high structural complexity, almost always benefit from pre-processing, however undersampling techniques such as RENN or oversampling techniques that take into account the structural properties of the dataset like Graph SMOTE and MWMOTE, tend to perform the best.

 This type of analysis can be done for other measures of the structural family, which if coupled with measures from other families can offer an even more complete picture of the dataset characteristics and aid in the choice of both preprocessing and classification algorithms.

 ## Use Case V: Performance Selection